 Here are your current competitors representing the Unites States:

-Tuesday, August 4th to Friday, August 7th to see these competitors and more represent our amazing sport for the first time!
+Tune in to the 2020 Olympic games from [Tuesday, August 3rd to Friday, August 6th] to see these competitors and more represent our amazing sport for the first time!
 Rock Spot Climbing will continue to provide updates and hype, so check back to learn more and get psyched!

 Our next Olympic article will focus on the current competitors; who they are and how they became the very first climbers to represent the United States.
 Keep it locked here as we update this article to be your main hub for all things Olympic in the sport of climbing.